LeBaoChauDev/LeBaoChauDev/readme.md

 - [HTML|Level 1](https://developer.mozilla.org/en-US/docs/Web/html) - The building of the web.
 No website can survive without this.
 - [C# |Level 2](https://learn.microsoft.com/en-us/dotnet/csharp/) - The Bill Gates Favorites langauges :)
 - [My own language| Level 10](https://) - I don't wanted to share this you know?
-- [Penpot](https://www.penpot.app/) - Design tool.
-Yes i just a started about "Designer" it also open source
+- [Penpot](https://www.penpot.app/) - Like Figma but open-sources Free
 - [Sublime Text](https://www.sublimetext.com/) - A powerful text editor and lightwiegt
 - [Visual Studio Code](https://code.visualstudio.com/) - Code editor.
 I love this tool.
 It has everything that I need to write code.